-The difficulty to mine a new Bitcoin block is adjusted to make sure that the thin thread between Bitcoin’s time and our time remains intact.
+The difficulty of mining a new Bitcoin block is adjusted to ensure that the thin thread between Bitcoin’s time and our time remains intact.
 Like clockwork, the mining difficulty readjusts every 2016 ticks.
 The goal of this readjustment is to keep the average time between ticks at ten minutes.
-It is these ten minutes that maintain a stable connection between the physical and the informational realm.
+These ten minutes maintain a stable connection between the physical and the informational realm.
 Consequently, a sense of human time is required to readjust the ticks of the Bitcoin clock.
-A purely block-based readjustment wouldn’t work since it would be completely disconnected from our human world, and the whole purpose of the readjustment is to stop us ingenious humans from finding blocks too fast (or too slow).
+A purely block-based readjustment wouldn’t work since it would be utterly disconnected from our human world, and the whole purpose of the readjustment is to stop us ingenious humans from finding blocks too fast (or too slow).

-From an outside perspective, Bitcoin funnels the chaotic mess of globally broadcast asynchronous messages into a parallel universe, restricted by its own rules and its own sense of space and time.
+From an outside perspective, Bitcoin funnels the chaotic mess of globally broadcast asynchronous messages into a parallel universe, restricted by its own rules and sense of space and time.
 Transactions in the mempool are timeless from the point-of-view of the Bitcoin network.
-Only when a transaction is included in a valid block does it get assigned a time: the number of the block it is included in.
+Only when a transaction is included in a valid block is it assigned a time: the number of blocks it is included in.

 It is hard to overstate how elegant a solution this is.
 Once you are able to create your own definition of time, deciphering what came before and what came after is trivial.
 In turn, agreeing on what happened, in what order, and, consequently, who owes what to whom, becomes trivial as well.

 The difficulty adjustment makes sure that the ticks of Bitcoin’s internal metronome are somewhat constant.
 It is the conductor of the Bitcoin orchestra.
 It is what keeps the music alive.